authorizerdev/docs/src/pages/integrations/react-native.md

 ## Step 2: Setup Instance

 - Open authorizer instance endpoint in browser
-- Signup with a secure password
+- Sign up as an admin with a secure password
-- Configure social logins / smtp server and other environment variables based on your needs
+- Configure environment variables from authorizer dashboard.
+Check env [docs](/core/env) for more information

+> Note: `DATABASE_URL`, `DATABASE_TYPE` and `DATABASE_NAME` are only configurable via platform envs

 ## Step 3: Install expo